Biographies Characteristics Analysis

 73. In the state of Togo, a man who compliments a woman is obliged to marry her.

-74. On the central square of the Canadian town of Glendon, its official symbol rises - a dumpling 9 meters high and weighing 2700 kg.
+74. On central square the Canadian town of Glendon towers over it official symbol- dumpling 9 meters high and weighing 2700 kg.

 76. There are 5 states in Europe that border only one other state - Portugal, Denmark, San Marino, Vatican City and Monaco.

-77. The 7 largest countries in the world (Russia, Canada, USA, China, Australia, Brazil and Argentina) occupy half of the planet's land mass.
+77. 7 most big countries world (Russia, Canada, USA, China, Australia, Brazil and Argentina) occupy half of the planet's total land area.

-78. On the flag of Iran, the inscription Allah Akbar is repeated 22 times.
+78. The inscription Allah Akbar is repeated 22 times on the Iranian flag.

 80. The Trans-Siberian Railway crosses exactly 3901 bridges.